DANS-KNAW/easy-bag-store-lib/docs/03_definitions.md

 File data.
 The only "file" that is modified is the directory containing the Bag.
 On some file systems this may still require write-privileges on the bag-base-dir.

-### Extra
+### Extension
-* `STREAM` - copy the content bytes of one or more Items.
+Some use cases may require bag data to be deleted, for example for legal reasons.
+For those special cases, an extra operation is defined:

-* `ERASE` - erase the contents of a particular Bag **payload** File, and update the corresponding entries in any affected payload manifests accordingly.
+* `ERASE` (optional) - erase the contents of a particular Bag **payload** File, and update the corresponding entries in any affected payload manifests accordingly.

-The `ERASE` operation is the one exception to the rule that Bags are immutable.
-It should only be used in cases where there is a legal obligation to destroy the data.
-Otherwise you should implement a revision history using a bag sequence or use bag deactivation.

 [easy-bag-index]: https://github.com/DANS-KNAW/easy-bag-index
 [Migration]: #migrations